 Specific skills include understanding what scientists do, the 5 senses, waves, light and sound, space, the design process, earth’s surface, survival of all living things, environmental principals and practices, how weather can be described, how matter is described, what energy is and does, and how to describe the way objects move.

 The Practice of Science Interactive Notebook

-The social studies curriculum in first grade consists of lessons on rules and laws, where people live, symbols and traditions of our country, how our world has changed, people and their culture, and basic economic concepts.
+The social studies curriculum in first grade consists of lessons on rules and laws, where people live, symbols and traditions of our country, Native Americans, how our world has changed, people and their culture, and basic economic concepts.